Efficient criteria of quantumness for a large system of qubits: Random walk model: Numerical approach

 \section{Random walk model: Numerical approach}

-The goal of our numerical simulations is to determine the relation between the Fubini-Study length of single step, $\Delta S$, and the number of steps, $M$, of a maximal random walk in the $D=2^N$-dimensional Hilbert space (see Figs.~\ref{Fig_randomwalk} (a) and (b)).
+The goal of our numerical simulations is to determine the function $f(N)$ in Eq. \eqref{eq:critical} through the relation between the Fubini-Study length of a single step, $\Delta S$, and the number of steps, $M$, of a maximal random walk in the $D=2^N$-dimensional Hilbert space (see Figs.~\ref{Fig_randomwalk} (a) and (b)).